saroujo/react-native-take-home/README.md

 ### Technical Notes:

 - Download the supplied [Postman Collection](MobileTakeHome.postman_collection.json) and import to test the endpoint routes.
+- Download the supplied [Postman Environment](Production.postman_environment.json) and import to test the endpoint routes.
 - Make use of [React Hooks](https://reactjs.org/docs/hooks-intro.html) for state management
 - Demonstrate knowledge of component modularization
 - Create components as you feel is best suited for your solution